msarvestani/msarvestani.github.io/_pages/teaching.md

 I'm co-organizing the first [Tree shrew Meeting](https://mpfi.org/treeshrewmeeting/), to bring together neuroscientists using the tree shrew animal model.
 This virtual meeting will be followed by an in-person meeting in the future.

 I'm involed in [Neuromatch Academy](https://www.neuromatchacademy.org/), a three week virtual computational neuroscience summer school designed to be accessible to students world-wide.
-In 2020, I was a volunteer and served on the executive committee.
-In 2021, I'll continue my work with NMA as the Chief Instruction Officer.
+In 2020, I was served on the executive committee.
+In 2021, I'll continue my volunteer work with NMA as the Chief Instruction Officer.
 NMA served 1700 students in 2020 and will reach many more through freely available [course material](https://www.neuromatchacademy.org/syllabus).

 I've also been involved in the Cold Spring Harbor Summer School on [Neural Data Science](https://meetings.cshl.edu/courses.aspx?course=c-neudata&year=19), as a TA in 2015 and 2017 and a co-instructor in 2019.